-As one of the top tourist destinations in the land of Sunda, Lembang has various meals and accommodations to offer.
+As one of the top tourist destinations in the land of Sunda, there are two types of places to eat in Lembang:

 The downtown has many small restaurants offering various cuisines, such as Sundanese, Chinese, and noodle house.

 Should you crave for Chinese food, Mandarin restaurant is the best.
 The location is right in the center of the town.

 Although there are several Sundanese restaurants here, our top recommendation is still Sindang Reret restaurant and hotel.
 The location is in Cikole, near mount Tangkuban Perahu, approximately 15-30 minutes drive from downtown.

 This restaurant specializes in Sundanese cuisines such as fried and grilled gourami fish as well as chicken, gepuk (grilled beef) and karedok (the Sundanese salad with oncom sauce).
 The food are delicious and the place is cozy.
 We can choose to dine in the saung (a gazebo where we sit on the floor with coffee table) or on the dining table.
 But if you are lucky you can dine in a boat!

 Sindang Reret is more than just a restaurant.
 It is a combination of hotel, restaurant and playground in one area.
 There are several games offered in the playground, such as ATV rental, horse riding, and walking on a high rope.

 Kampung Daun is located in Trinity Residence in Cihideung village.
 The lay out is unique, most of the dining areas are in the shape of small gazebos (saung), uphill following the contour of the land.
 It is a Sundanese restaurant offering typical Sundanese cuisines, similar to Sindang Reret.
 In addition, many traditional snacks are sold on the path.
 So, it feels like we are in a small village.
 Often there are traditional dances perform on the open air stage.